tanvir-git/odoo-documentation/content/applications/websites/website/pages/seo.rst

 CDN
 ---

-If you activate the CDN feature in Odoo, static resources (Javascript, CSS, images) are loaded from a Content Delivery Network.
+If you activate the CDN feature in CoquiAPPs, static resources (Javascript, CSS, images) are loaded from a Content Delivery Network.
 Using a Content Delivery Network has three advantages: